Third-party auto insurance protects you from other drivers’ claims.

 How do I buy third-party auto insurance?

 All insurers will offer third-party auto insurance, which is basic liability coverage.
 Contact your provider to get a quote or shop around at different providers by using our insurance comparison tool.

-Before you hit the road, you’ll need third-party auto insurance.
-This liability coverage will protect you against other drivers’ claims for bodily injury and property damage.
+Before you hit the road, you’ll need car insurance.
+Third party liability coverage will protect you against other drivers’ claims for bodily injury and property damage.